ThomasBaldi/STUDY-EP-stock-sales/README.md

 ### Cart:

-1. Registered users can access the "GET/cart" endpoint.
+1. Logged in users can access the "GET/cart" endpoint.

 - With this endpoint users will be able to see they're cart and cart id, the current total price of their cart and the items they've added to it (with Item details such as name id price and quantity)
 - The endpoint handles errors should there be any in retrieving such data.